-On May 24, the Belgian bishops published a pastoral letter in Dutch and French, giving an interpretion of the papal exhortation Amoris Laetitia (AL) that allows divorced and civilly remarried Catholics to decide for themselves whether they should receive the sacraments.
+On May 24, the Belgian bishops published in Dutch and French a pastoral letter giving an interpretation of the papal exhortation Amoris Laetitia (AL) that allows divorced-and-civilly-remarried Catholics to decide for themselves whether they should receive the sacraments.

-The bishops profess that paragraph 37 of AL gives laity the right to subjectively decide such matters for themselves.
+The bishops profess paragraph 37 of AL gives laity the right to subjectively decide such matters for themselves.
 "We are called to form consciences, but not to claim to substitute ourselves for them.
-A process of discernment does not lead to an automatic yes or no whether to be able to communicate."
+A process of discernment does not lead to an automatic yes or no whether to be able to communicate," they say.

 They direct pastors to respect whatever decision the laity makes in this regard.
 "It may happen that someone decides not to receive the Eucharist.
 We have the utmost respect for such a decision.
 It is also possible that someone decides in conscience to receive the Eucharist, as well.
 This decision also deserves respect."

-The bishops of Belgium reference paragraph 300 of AL as if all previously fixed Church guidelines, regarding the decision to receive Holy Communion are now abandoned.
-"If we take into account the innumerable diversity of concrete situations, we can understand that we should not expect from the synod or from this exhortation a new general legislation of the canonical kind applicable to all case."
+The bishops of Belgium reference paragraph 300 of AL as if all previously fixed Church guidelines regarding the decision to receive Holy Communion are now abandoned.
+"If we take into account the innumerable diversity of concrete situations, we can understand that we should not expect from the synod or from this exhortation a new general legislation of the canonical kind applicable to all case[s]," they state.

 They immediately add, "It can not therefore be decreed that all remarried divorced persons may be admitted to Communion.
 Nor can it be decreed that they are all excluded.
 The journey of each person requires the necessary discernment with a view to a conscious pastoral decision."

 The bishops write that footnote 351, relating to paragraph 305 of AL, has opened the door for divorced couples to receive the sacraments even if they choose to remain sexually active.
-"Amoris Laetitia clearly opens a door to the divorced remarried so that they can receive the help of the sacraments."
+"Amoris Laetitia clearly opens a door to the divorced remarried so that they can receive the help of the sacraments," they claim.